pytorch/pytorch/SECURITY.md

 To speed up the CI system, build steps of the workflow rely on the distributed caching mechanism backed by [sccache](https://github.com/mozilla/sccache), making them susceptible to cache corruption compromises.
 For that reason binary artifacts generated during CI should not be executed in an environment that contains an access to any sensitive/non-public information and should not be published for use by general audience.
 One should not have any expectation about the lifetime of those artifacts, although in practice they likely remain accessible for about two weeks after the PR has been closed.

 To speed up CI system setup, PyTorch relies heavily on Docker to pre-build and pre-install the dependencies.
-However, to prevent a potentially malicious PR from altering ones that were published in the past, ECR has been configured to use immutable tags.
+To prevent a potentially malicious PR from altering ones that were published in the past, ECR has been configured to use immutable tags.

 To improve runner availability and more efficient resource utilization, some of the CI runners are non-ephemeral, i.e., workflow steps from completely unrelated PRs could be scheduled sequentially on the same runner, making them susceptible to reverse shell attacks.
 For that reason, PyTorch does not rely on the repository secrets mechanism, as these can easily be compromised in such attacks.